1,4-Dioxin

 1,4-Dioxin (also referred as dioxin or p-dioxin) is a heterocyclic, organic, non-aromatic compound with the chemical formula C_{4}H_{4}O_{2}.
+It is colorless and very flammable, and has a boiling point of 75 C.

 There is an isomeric form of 1,4-dioxin, 1,2-dioxin (or o-dioxin).
 1,2-Dioxin is very unstable due to its peroxide-like characteristics.

 The term "dioxin" is most commonly used for a family of derivatives of 1,4-dioxin, known as polychlorinated dibenzodioxins (PCDDs).

 Preparation

 1,4-Dioxin can be prepared by cycloaddition, namely by the Diels–Alder reaction of furan and maleic anhydride.
 The adduct formed has a carbon-carbon double bond, which is converted to an epoxide.
 The epoxide then undergoes a retro-Diels–Alder reaction, forming 1,4-dioxin and regenerating maleic anhydride.